 Lynq Technologies, a company that creates tiny trackers that use long-range radio waves and GPS to help people find each other, raised $ 6 million in a round of Sony Innovation Fund funding.

-Prior to this round of funding, Lynq raised about $ 2 million in 2017 and about $ 1,7 million in crowdfunding in 2018.
-Just a few weeks ago, the company finally put its tracker up for sale to the public.
+Prior to this round of funding, Lynq had raised around $2 million in 2017 and around $1,7 million in crowdfunding in 2018.
+Just a few weeks ago the company finally put its tracker on sale to the public.

-Founded by New York in 2014, Lynq uses a decentralized peer-to-peer (P2P) network to help people in remote or "off-grid" locations keep an eye on each other's location with a sort of "compass for look for people ".
+Founded out of New York in 2014, Lynq uses a decentralized peer-to-peer (P2P) network to help people in remote or “off-grid” locations keep tabs on each other's location with a sort of “compass for look for people."

 In 2017 Lynq tested its technology with the US Pacific Command, and helped locate injured or unconscious soldiers.
 Company he said it has since also been used successfully by the US military and air force.